vinhhrv/Flexinets.Radius.RadiusServer/README.md

-# RadiusServer library for .Net.
+# Radius server library for .NET Standard

 This project can be used to create a Radius server in for example a Windows Service.

 Packets are handled in multiple threads without running several instances.
 This can be useful when packet handlers do something slow, like lookups from external dependencies.